 #3: It’s Not All About the Food

 Yes, I really said that!
-You may have noticed I have a thing about food and cooking.
+You may have noticed that I have a thing about food and cooking.
 But keeping it manageable applies here too.
 I keep what I’m serving simple.
 Remember, we each have to define what that means for ourselves.
 I like to bake, but there’s absolutely no shame in picking up some items — or even everything you serve — at your favourite bakery.

 #4: Spend as Much Time as You Can with Your Guests